blechschmidt/masswhois/README.md

 Currently, MassWhois is very limited in its functionality.
 The whois servers still have to be specified using the `-s` command line argument.

 ### Todo
-Implementation support is highly wanted:
+Support is highly wanted.
 - Implement whois server referral support
 - Implement automatic detection of whois servers
 - Implement DNS pre-resolution of whois server names for better performance
 - Implement query type detection
 - Improve Rust-specific coding style (see TODOs)
+- Implement timeouts